diesel-rs/diesel/diesel_codegen/README.md

 Using on nightly
 ----------------

+Make sure you're on a nightly from 2015-11-27 or later, we don't compile on earlier versions.
 To use with nightly, you'll want to turn off the default features.
 Add this line to your dependencies section in `Cargo.toml`

 ```toml